It's time you knew. Your husband and I, we have been... nevermind.

-"Then you'll have to marry the both of us!
-I know you feel the same about me anyhow."
-She spun around, looking down on me, a twinkle in her eye.
+"You'll just have to marry the both of us!
+You feel the same about me anyhow."
+She spun around, looking down upon me, a twinkle in her eye.
 "That's what makes it interesting.
 Gives the people something to talk about other than this pit we're in."

-She ruffled my hair, with all the arrogance of a noble and none of the propriety—exact opposite of her norm.
+She ruffled my hair with all the arrogance of a noble and none of the propriety—exact opposite of her norm.
 "Don't quote the law on me, 'washerwoman.'
 There's no law here, away from the protective jurisdiction of the Dragon's Dominion.
-Everybody's an outlaw.
+Every human is an outlaw.
 It's time we lived by our own rules."

 "Carolie, no. I can't do this, I can't be..."

-She looked sideways at me, to see if I bought any of it.
+She looked sideways at me to see if I bought any of it.
 "If it makes you feel better, imagine your Father in Law's reaction."
-She winced after she had said that, knowing it had not worked.
+She winced after she said that.